 Applications are due the first Friday in April at 5:00pm.
 E-mail applications to Sponsored Research at email@example.com.
-If you wish to submit a hard copy of your application, bring it to John McLain or Dorothea Collins, LIB 2211 by the application deadline.
+If you wish to submit a hard copy of your application, bring it to John McLain, LIB 2211 by the application deadline.

 A complete application consists of the following: